dotnwat/beals-conjecture/README.md

 We can re-use the computation of c^z by saving the results of computing the c^z values for searching

 Now we are getting somewhere.
 This is actually a simplified version of the approach used by Peter Norvig.
-His results from several years ago computed several different ranges.
-But new methods are needed to go beyond what he doing.
+His results from several years ago computed several different ranges (100x100 is done in 3minutes).
+But new methods are needed to go beyond what he is doing (e.g. 1000x100 is 19 hours and 100x10000 took 39 days).

 This is pretty good, really.
 We can construct a parallel version by breaking up the for loop and having worker nodes evaluate different disjoint partitions of the space.